-Members of the Academic Unit of Obstetrics and Gynaecology in University Hospitals Bristol NHS Trust undertake clinical research with an emphasis on pregnancy complications and pre-term labour; also laboratory research into cell regulation in the myometrium and ovary, which is often related to understanding the basis of clinical problems and improving diagnosis and therapy.
-Members of the academic unit based are developing new measures to improve healthcare in the field of obstetrics and parturition.
+Members of the Academic Unit of Obstetrics and Gynaecology in University Hospitals Bristol NHS Trust undertake clinical research with an emphasis on pregnancy complications and pre-term labour, along with laboratory research into cell regulation in the myometrium and ovary, which is often related to understanding the basis of clinical problems and improving diagnosis and therapy.
+Members of the academic unit are developing new measures to improve healthcare in the field of obstetrics and parturition.

-The Academic Respiratory Unit is located at Southmead Hospital and focuses on two main research areas:
+The Academic Respiratory Unit at Southmead Hospital focuses on two main research areas: